cyberbotics/webots/docs/guide/object-factory.md

 - `acceleration`: Defines the acceleration of the conveyor belt.

 - `timer`: Defines for how long the conveyor belt should move (it will move forever if set to 0).

-- `textureAnimation`: defines the speed of the texture animation.

 ### ConveyorPlatform